amohasesi/cracking-the-code-to-a-good-nights-sleep/README.md

 ## Contents

-- data/: Folder containing the World Bank datasets
+- data/: Folder containing the Kaggle dataset
-- carbon_dioxide_emissions_forecasting.ipynb: Jupyter notebook containing all code for analysis, model building, and visualization
+- cracking_the_code_to_a_good_nights_sleep.R: R script containing all code for analysis